BRANCH PROFILE: JKAA MILDURA

 Featuring the Mildura Branch of JKAA

 The Mildura Branch has been in existence since 1966.
 It began as an annex to a local youth group and for the first time offered Karate to the district.
 The style of Karate practiced by the Mildura branch was Shotokan and remains till this day.

-In 1975 The Mildura Branch joined the Japan Karate Association (JKA) and remains today the longest continuously operating Dojo in Australia.
-Mildura Branch has 2 highly qualified Instructors who regularly attend Instructor seminars in order to further develop their Karate skills.
-JKA Headquarters in Tokyo Japan insist that their Instructors are accredited by HQ and provide regular opportunity for Members to take Accreditation examinations for Instructing, Refereeing and Kyu Grade (coloured belt) examinations.
+In 1975 the Mildura Branch joined the Japan Karate Association (JKA) and remains today the longest continuously operating dojo in Australia.
+Mildura Branch has 2 highly qualified Instructors who regularly attend Instructor Seminars in order to further develop their karate skills.
+The JKA Headquarters in Tokyo, Japan insist that their Instructors are accredited by HQ and provide regular opportunity for members to take accreditation examinations for instructing, judging and kyu-grade (coloured belt) examinations.

-All JKAA Instructors have current Working with Children Police Checks and possess first aide skills.
-The risk of injury while practicing JKA Karate is extremely low.
-Our Instructors have always ensured that training is appropriate and matches the skill level of the participant.
-The Mildura Branch contact details are contained on this website under “Branches “.
+All JKAA Instructors have current Working with Children Police Checks and possess first aid skills.
+The risk of injury while practicing JKA karate is extremely low.
+Our instructors have always ensured that training is appropriate and matches the skill level of the participant.

-Started Karate training with Mildura Dojo 1981 Age 27
+Started Karate training with Mildura Dojo 1981, aged 27

 Obtained Shodan (1st Dan) 27/08/85